A leisurely walking tour along Japan's greatest thoroughfare in central Japan alongside the Pacific Ocean coast.

 Day 4 Okitsu - Mariko - Okabe - Fujieda

-After breakfast at Oka-ya, we depart for the outskirts of Shizuoka City and across the mighty Abe River for a gentle stroll to Mariko post town.
+After breakfast, we depart on a short train ride across the mighty Abe River for a gentle stroll to Mariko post town.
 Here we lunch on tororojiru grated yam soup, another famed delicacy, at Choji-ya, a restaurant made famous by Hiroshige in his print of the area.
 Now run by the fourteenth generation of the same family, Choji-ya has been serving tororojiru since 1596.

 Following lunch, we board a local bus that brings us to the hamlet of Utsunoya and the start of our walk through woods around and over the Utsunoya Pass.
 Here the original trail has been continually evolving since the Edo Period as new roads were built, each superseding the other to create an intriguing network of braided routes.